Emma Pilkington is a senior associate in our Insurance & Health team and is based in the Adelaide office.

 - Medical negligence.

 ‘I enjoy working on insurance matters because the matters are diverse.
-I’ve worked cases covering issues such property damage, business interruption, personal injury and professional indemnity.
+I’ve worked cases covering issues such property damage, business interruption, personal injury, abuse and professional indemnity.
 Insurance clients tend to be very knowledgeable and commercially oriented so I find working with them to achieve the best possible outcome particularly rewarding.’

-Emma occasionally assists with commercial matters, covering a broad array of issues such as property, bankruptcy, insolvency, employment, consumer protection and debt recovery.
+In addition to Emma's varied insurance practice, she occasionally assists with commercial matters, covering a broad array of issues such as property, bankruptcy, insolvency, employment, consumer protection and debt recovery.

 Emma has a Bachelor of Laws and a Bachelor of Commerce (International Business).
 She is a member of the Australian Insurance Law Association (AILA), the Australian Professional Indemnity Group (APIG) and the Law Society of South Australia.